mikeyPower/bashing-away/README.md

 Just entering cd and enter will bring you to the home directory The pwd command displays the shell session’s current directory location, which is called the present working directory.

+Now to go back one directory we can enter cd .. or cd - as shown below.

+	michael@server01:/var/log$ cd -
+	michael@server01:/var$

 ## List Directory
 In order to the list a directory enter the ls (List command) command: